schlegel11/Sassconf/README.md

  - -a, --args ARGS
    - Comma separated list of values e.g.: val_a, val_b,...

+ - -r, --reload
+   - Watch config file for changes and reload it.
+     Useful if you are using "arg_watch" in your config.

  - -v, --verbose
    - Print all log messages.